 Education of Nurse Anesthetists

 The nurse anesthesia profession is known for its highly respected educational system and its strong commitment to quality education.
-As of November 2014, there were 114 accredited nurse anesthesia educational programs in the United States, all affiliated with or operated by academic institutions.
+As of Aug.
+15, 2015, there were 115 accredited nurse anesthesia educational programs in the United States, all affiliated with or operated by academic institutions; and 37 nurse anesthesia programs are approved to award doctoral degrees for entry into practice.
 The programs range from 24 to 36 months in length, depending upon university requirements, and all are at the master's degree level or higher.
 This sophisticated educational system provides a graduate level science foundation along with clinical anesthesia experience to prepare student registered nurse anesthetists to become competent nurse anesthesia professionals.

 The didactic curricula of nurse anesthesia programs are governed by Council on Accreditation of Nurse Anesthesia Educational Program (COA) standards and provide students the scientific, clinical, and professional foundation upon which to build sound and safe clinical practice.
 The basic nurse anesthesia academic curriculum and prerequisite courses focus on coursework in anesthesia practice: pharmacology of anesthetic agents and adjuvant drugs including concepts in chemistry and biochemistry; anatomy, physiology, and pathophysiology; professional aspects of nurse anesthesia practice; basic and advanced principles of anesthesia practice including physics, equipment, technology and pain management; research; and clinical correlation conferences.

 Most programs exceed these minimum requirements.
 In addition, many require study in methods of scientific inquiry and statistics, as well as active participation in student-generated and faculty-sponsored research.